List of UK top-ten singles in 1968

 Mary Hopkin was only eighteen years old when her debut single "Those Were the Days" entered the UK top 10 in September 1968 and spent six consecutive weeks at number-one, becoming the longest-running chart topper of the year.

 Louis Armstrong secured his only UK number-one single this year with "What a Wonderful World"/"Cabaret", which topped the chart for four weeks.
 At 66 years and eight months old, Armstrong was, at the time, the oldest artist to have a number-one hit in the UK Singles Chart.

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Before 2004, the chart was only based on the sales of physical singles.
 This list shows singles that peaked in the Top 10 of the UK Singles Chart during 1968, as well as singles which peaked in 1967 and 1969 but were in the top 10 in 1968.
 The entry date is when the single appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

 One-hundred and nine singles were in the top ten in 1968.
 Nine singles from 1967 remained in the top 10 for several weeks at the beginning of the year, while "Albatross" by Fleetwood Mac and "Ob-La-Di, Ob-La-Da" by Marmalade were both released in 1968 but did not reach their peak until 1969.
 "Daydream Believer" by The Monkees, "Thank U Very Much" by The Scaffold and "Walk Away Renée" by Four Tops were the singles from 1967 to reach their peak in 1968.
 Nineteen artists scored multiple entries in the top 10 in 1968.
-Amen Corner, Fleetwood Mac, Joe Cocker, Nina Simone and Status Quo were among the many artists who achieved their first UK charting top 10 single in 1968.
+Amen Corner, Fleetwood Mac, Joe Cocker, Marmalade, Nina Simone and Status Quo were among the many artists who achieved their first UK charting top 10 single in 1968.

 The 1967 Christmas number-one, "Hello Goodbye" by The Beatles, remained at number-one for the first three weeks of 1968.
 The first new number-one single of the year was "The Ballad of Bonnie and Clyde" by Georgie Fame.
 Overall, twenty different singles peaked at number-one in 1968, with The Beatles (2) having the joint most singles hit that position.